Beale street

 To Learn More About Shiloh

 So many books have been written about the Civil War and the various battles that took place.
-Of course, the big three authors when it comes to war are, in my humble opinion, Bruce Catton, Shelby Foote and James M. McPherson.
+Of course, the big three authors for war are, in my humble opinion, Bruce Catton, Shelby Foote and James M. McPherson.

 What these three have written are the best collections of books encompassing the war as a whole.